criszst/WeBook/README.md

 ## WEBBOOKS
 I doing this site for hobby and study about TypeScript and its uses.
-I'm not really expecting finish this project in less than 6 months, but'il try
+I'm not really expecting finish this project in less than 6 months, but'il try i think..

 ## OBJECTIVES
   - Finish the home page (home page has just a h1, for god sake.......)